dotnet/coreclr/README.md

 .NET Core is best thought of as 'agile .NET'.
-Generally speaking it is the same as the [Desktop .NET Framework](https://en.wikipedia.org/wiki/.NET_Framework) that is distributed as part of the Windows operating system, but it is a cross platform (Windows, Linux, OSX) and cross architecture (x86, x64, arm) subset that can be deployed as part of the application (if desired), and thus can be updated quickly to fix bugs or add features.
+Generally speaking it is the same as the [Desktop .NET Framework](https://en.wikipedia.org/wiki/.NET_Framework) distributed as part of the Windows operating system, but it is a cross platform (Windows, Linux, OSX) and cross architecture (x86, x64, arm) subset that can be deployed as part of the application (if desired), and thus can be updated quickly to fix bugs or add features.